 Doubtful debts allowances - the Council has made judgements about the level of doubtful debts that it needs to provide for.
 These judgments are based on historical experience of debtor defaults adjusted for the current economic climate.

-5. Assumptions made about the Future and Other Major Sources of Estimation Uncertainty
+4. Assumptions made about the Future and Other Major Sources of Estimation Uncertainty other relevant factors.

-The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
-Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.